Data controller: Sarah-Jane Manarin

 Coda Falconry is a “data controller”.
 This means that we are responsible for deciding how we hold and use personal information about you.

-This privacy notice applies to current and former employees, workers and contractors.
+This privacy notice applies to; current and former customers, employees, workers and contractors.
 This notice does not form part of a contract of employment or any contract to provide services and may be updated at any time.

 The Company is committed to protecting the privacy and security of your personal information.
 The Company is committed to being clear and transparent about how it collects and uses that data and to meeting its data protection obligations.